mtdoyle/virginpulsedailies/README.md

     1. Add the following envionment variables:
         *  USERNAME - your virgin pulse username.
         *  PASSWORD - your virgin pulse password.
-        *  CHROMEDRIVER - path to your chromedriver binary.
+        *  CHROMEDRIVERPATH - path to your chromedriver binary.
 Can be skipped if it's on the system path.
     2. Run the script